sagemath/trac_to_gh/Issue 1150.md

 # Issue 1150: update documentation from GMP-ECM 6.0.1 to 6.1.3

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1150

 Original creator: zimmerma